amirguterman/event-processing-system/README.md

     ```bash
     node server.js
     ```
-6. In a new terminal window, send events from the client by running:
+6. In a new terminal window, start event sending with the client by running:
     ```bash
     node client.js
     ```